 Microwave Attenuators: Application Notes

-Kratos General Microwave PIN diode attenuators cover the frequency range from 200 MHz to 40 GHz and are available in numerous configurations to permit the user to optimize system performance.
+Kratos General Microwave PIN diode attenuators cover the frequency range from 200 MHz to 50 GHz and are available in numerous configurations to allow for system performance optimization.
 Most designs are available with either analog or digital control, operating over octave or multi-octave bands with high or moderate switching speed characteristics.

 MICROWAVE ATTENUATOR TOPOLOGY

-GMC PIN diode attenuators are designed with several different topologies, each of which has been selected to optimize certain performance characteristics.
-A brief discussion of these various topologies is presented below including a treatment of performance trade-offs.
+Kratos General Microwave PIN diode attenuator designs include several different topologies, each of which has is optimized for certain performance characteristics.
+A brief discussion of these various topologies is presented below including performance trade-offs.

 The simplest version of a PIN diode attenuator consists of one or more PIN diodes in shunt with a transmission line as shown in Fig. 1.
 This design provides a broadband reflective attenuator that can reach very high levels of attenuation, depending upon the number and electrical spacing of the diodes.
 While it generally has very low insertion loss and can operate at high switching rates, its usefulness is limited by the very large mismatch it presents in the attenuation state.

 By placing identical shunt-mounted reflective attenuators between an appropriately connected pair of 3 dB quadrature hybrid couplers, a balanced attenuator is realized (see Fig. 2).
 The balanced attenuator has all the simplicity of the shunt-mounted reflective attenuator with the added feature of providing low VSWR under all conditions of attenuation.
 In addition, power handling is improved by 3 dB due to the power split of the input hybrid.
 This style of PIN diode attenuator offers simplicity, up to 3 to 1 bandwidth, moderately fast speed, and excellent linearity.
-Balanced attenuators are available from GMC covering the frequency range of 0.5 to 40.0 GHz.
+Kratos General Microwave balanced attenuators cover the frequency range of 0.5 to 50.0 GHz.

 With the addition of terminating diode elements to the shunt-mounted reflective attenuators of Fig. 1, an attenuator can be realized with low VSWR that can operate over an octave band (see Fig. 3).
 By tapering the diode and transmission line impedance and adding multiple transformer sections it is possible to obtain good VSWR and attenuation characteristics over several octaves.